benesom/maerskslides/README.md

 # maerskslides
-Document class for slides with Maersk header
+Document class for Latex slides with Maersk header.
+The maerskslides class is based on the beamer class.

 # Installation for Mac users
 1. Install Latex distribution (I use TeX Live)